Date: 28 -29. May, 2023

 Opening Hours: 08.00 – 14.00

-Visit the Róma-parti Piac farmers’ market right on the bank of the Danube in Óbuda district, held on Saturdays.
+For an off-the-beaten-path, memorable experience visit the Róma-parti Piac farmers’ market right on the bank of the Danube in Óbuda district, held on Saturdays.

 - fresh fruits, veggies,